vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 Artifacts are primarily defined using a platform neutral model that provides type safety and strong schema validation as well as independence from the client display or interface.

+> Note, the visualizations of the taxonomy model can be viewed as relational or an object model.
+The image below is using a relational view for simplicity.
+The Taxonomy model is an object model that is very much like a ORM (object to relational model) that is native to most platforms and can serialize to binary, Json or Sql formats.

 ![TaxonomyModel](images/model.png)

 Above, is a representation of the taxonomy model, where each property of the taxonomy is a list of available behaviors, behavior-groups, property-sets and templates.